-The Department Chair will visit each site a minimum of once per term.
-Additional visits may be scheduled as deemed necessary by the Department Chair.
+The Clinical Coordinator and/or Department Chair will visit each site a minimum of once per term.
+Additional visits may be scheduled as deemed necessary by the Department.
 Unannounced visits may also be made as needed.
 Each site visit will be documented.